reyesayala/wa_network_request_compare/README.md

-# Web Archiving Screenshot Compare
+# Web Archiving Network Request Compare
-Utilities for creating screenshots of archived websites and their live counterparts and compares the two screenshots.
+Utilities for extracting network requests of archived websites and their live counterparts and compares the network requests.

 ## Getting Started
 Some packages such as pyppeteer run best on python 3.6.
 The necessary packages are listed in environment.yml.